What is the PTE test format?

 Students are tested on their listening skills.
-It consists of questions that are based on audio or video clips which students can listen to only once however; they are allowed to take notes.
+The section consists of questions that are based on audio or video clips which students can listen to only once; however, they are allowed to take notes.

-Students are required to listen to an audio recording and write a 50-70 word summary within 10 minutes.
+Students are required to listen to an audio recording and write a 50 to 70 word summary within 10 minutes.
 The Word Count is given at the bottom of the screen which counts the number of words written.

 Students are required to listen to the recording and answer the multiple-choice question wherein more than one correct response is possible.
 Students need to select all the response options that they think are correct from the list of possible options.
 The options selected are highlighted in yellow.

-Students are given a transcript of the audio recording, however some words are missing.
+Students are given a transcript of the audio recording.
+However, some words will be missing.
 They have to restore the transcript by typing in the missing words.

 Students are required to listen to the recording and answer the multiple-choice questions.
-Several possible options will be provided but only one is correct.
+Several possible options will be provided but only one will be correct.
 The option selected will be highlighted in yellow.